aang-sym/traits-takehome/docs/decisions.md

 **Project:** SkillCorner A-League Tracking Data ETL
 **Scope:** Local prototype for 10 matches

 The brief suggested 4–6 hours.
 I spent closer to 10–12 to build something coherent end‑to‑end, with clear metric definitions, validation, and visual examples.
-The aim here isn’t to pretend this is a production platform - it’s a structured prototype that shows how I approach modelling, transforming, and interpreting tracking data.
+The aim is not to mimic a full production platform.
+It is a structured prototype that shows how I reason about modelling, transforming, and interpreting tracking data, and what the pipeline would look like if it were taken further.

 ---